Academic Policies

 In accordance with the University Policy on Student Conduct, Gallatin reserves the right to review and act upon violations of rules of conduct or non-academic policies of the University and/or to refer such matters to NYU’s Office of Community Standards.
 Where a student’s conduct on campus constitutes violations of both University rules and public law, he may be subject to both University discipline and public sanctions.

-Student Conduct & Grade Grievance Rules
+Student Conduct and Grade Grievance Rules

 Jurisdiction